-Use our points calculator to check the tariff points of your qualifications and if you are eligible for contextual admissions.
+Use our UCAS points calculator to work out the tariff points of your qualifications, and check if you’re eligible for contextual admissions.

 A number of factors can influence your application, below we can check to see you qualify for any points reductions